-Upon receipt of a scoring decision made by DCA staff, the scoring decision may be reevaluated via the Request for Reconsideration process.
-Applications for reconsideration must present a potential error on the part of the DCA Scoring Team that, if changed, would result in additional points being awarded to the Applicant based upon the Applicant's originally submitted Application.
-An Applicant may not request a reconsideration for points awarded to another Applicant.
-The Applicant's reconsideration request must adhere to the following guidelines:
+Upon receipt of a scoring decision by the applicant, the scoring decision may be reevaluated via the Request for Reconsideration process.
+The applicant's reconsideration request must adhere to the following guidelines:

-- a) Not later than fourteen calendar days following the receipt of the notification of final scoring, an Applicant must submit a detailed written statement (by email); - b) the statement must support the assertion that the decision is incorrect; and - c) the statement must be submitted to the attention of the Director of the Office of Housing Finance.
+- a) NOT LATER THAN fourteen (14) calendar days following the receipt of the notification of final scoring, an applicant must submit a detailed written statement (by email) - b) The statement must support the assertion that the decision is incorrect - c) The statement must be submitted to the attention of the Director of the Office of Housing Finance.

-Once a request is received by DCA, DCA will schedule a meeting with the Applicant.
-Following the meeting, DCA will notify the Applicant of its intention to either confirm the initial decision or to revise the Applicant's score as a result of the Request for
+Once a request is received by DCA, DCA will schedule a meeting with the applicant.
+Following the meeting, DCA will notify the applicant of its intention to either confirm the initial decision or to revise the applicant's score as a result of the Request for Reconsideration process.

-Reconsideration process.